csmart/jContacts/README.md

-This is a Java Swing GUI application that implements a contact list manager.
+This is an experiment in Java Swing GUI application that implements a contact list manager.

-It is licensed under the GPLv3 or later, see src/COPYING for a copy of the license.
+It is licensed under the GPLv3 or later, see COPYING for a copy of the license.